Februray 3 & 4, 2024

 • Prizes are awarded at the end of each division to performers who display the highest level of artistic excellence.

-• Judges may elect to award ‘Excellent’ and ‘Superior’ ratings to performers demonstrating high levels of artistry in their performances.
-Ratings will only be awarded with unanimous recommendation from the committee.
+• Judges may elect to award Honorable Mentions to performers demonstrating high levels of artistry in their performances.

-• All students will receive judges’ comments within a week of the adjudication date.
+• All teachers will receive judges’ comments within a week of the adjudication date.

 Print This Information